nchikaoka/rentx/README.md

 **Functional Requirement**
 It shall be possible to register a new car.
-It shall be possible to list all categories.
+It shall be possible to list all categories. (check in the Controller)

 **Business Rules**
 It shall not be possible to register a car with an already used license plate.
-It shall not be possible to change the license plate of an already registered car.
-A car shall be registered as available, by default.
+It shall not be possible to change the license plate of an already registered car. (check in patching useCase) A car shall be registered as available, by default.
 Only an admin user shall be able to register a car.